Getting Ready to Prepare Your Tax Return

 Reporting your SSN or ITIN to Yale.

-If you have (or when you get) an SSN or ITIN, students must report your number in person to your school registrar.
-Yale College and Graduate School students should report it to the University Registrar's Office.
-Students in the professional schools should visit their school registrars.
-Registrars will update your student record, which will in turn update your information in the payroll system.
-Faculty and staff should contact the Yale Employee Service Center to report your SSN or ITIN.
+- Yale College and Graduate School students should report it to the University Registrar's Office.
+The Registrar will update your student record, which will in turn update your information in the payroll system.

 Before you begin to prepare your tax return, you will need to collect all applicable IRS forms (see table below).